Getting Started

 cd your-project

 airlock initThis rewires your Git remotes.
-Your original origin is renamed to upstream, and origin now points to a local gate repository managed by Airlock.
+Your original origin is renamed to bypass-airlock, and origin now points to a local gate repository managed by Airlock.
 Your day-to-day Git workflow doesn't change — you still push to origin.

 Push a branch